Coronavirus travel advice

 Remember safety first

-Even the best plans may need to be set aside when illness strikes.
-If you feel sick before your planned travel, stay home except to get medical care.
+Even the best-laid plans may need to be set aside when illness strikes.
+Stay home if any of your travel companions or you:

 See more In-depth

 - Coronavirus disease 2019 (COVID-19): How to protect yourself and others.
 Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html.
 Accessed Dec.
 7, 2020.

 - Travel.
 Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.
 Accessed Jan.
 11, 2021.